-The MRI images across the top of this page are from Anchor, a special patient who came to the Purdue Veterinary Teaching Hospital in 2016 with a tumor growing deep inside her spinal cord.
+The MRI images across the top of this page are from Anchor, a special patient who came to the Purdue University Small Animal Hospital in 2016 with a tumor growing deep inside her spinal cord.
 This challenging tumor was successfully removed with no tumor present on MRIs immediately after surgery (image 1), or later at three months following the surgery (images 2-4).
 Learn more about Anchor’s amazing story, her intense training as a water rescue dog, and her incredible journey to Purdue.

 Dr. Bentley is an Associate Professor of Neurology/Neurosurgery at Purdue University College of Veterinary Medicine, and is board certified in neurology by the American College of Veterinary Internal Medicine.
 He joined the neurology service in October 2009.
 Dr. Bentley's research interests include novel therapies for the treatment of brain tumors, molecular markers of brain tumors, and epilepsy.